 Our baseline expectation is for all participants to:

-- Follow the norms of professional respect that are necessary to promote the conditions for free academic interchange.
+- Follow the norms of professional respect that are necessary to promote the conditions for free academic interchange;

-- Be proactive in helping to mitigate or avoid harm to any participant due to a situation that you personally witness.
+- Be proactive in helping to mitigate or avoid harm to any participant due to a situation that you personally witness;

 - Alert security personnel or law enforcement if you see a situation in which someone might be in imminent physical danger.

-Definition of Discrimination: Discrimination is the unjust or prejudicial treatment of people on the basis of their legally protected status, including race and/or ethnicity, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, political affiliation, disability, or any other status protected under federal, state or local law.
+Definition of Discrimination: Discrimination is the unjust or prejudicial treatment of people on the basis of their legally protected background or status, including race and/or ethnicity, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, political affiliation, disability, or any other status protected under federal, state or local law.

 The following are examples of behavior that, when unwelcome, constitute sexual harassment: